 Best medical practice I have in my entire life received the best treatment for multiple injuries I received causing pain and he has also provided the best treatment to my son as well.
 Dr. Raval takes his time always returns my calls and has treated my son and I as his own family.
-The staff are all amazing and professional.
+The staff is all amazing and professional.
 I would give them more than a 5 Star.
 So grateful they exist.

 Dr. Raval was extremely professional, thorough, and kind.
 He explained everything he was doing as he did it and really helped to put my mind at ease.
 He also recommended a physical therapist for further treatment.
 Great doctor, great visit.
 Highly recommended.